-23.1.
-Policy Each Parish and School is required to submit Annual Financial Reports with supporting documents to the Compliance & Parish Financial Services Office no later than the third Friday in the month of August.

-23.2.
-Policy The Annual Financial Reports and Supporting Documents include the following:

-- 1) Balance Sheet as of June 30; - 2) Profit and Loss Statement for the fiscal year ended June 30 with a comparison of the Actual versus the Budget and the Variance; - 3) Operating Budget for the upcoming fiscal year; - 4) Additional Financial Information (calculates the amount transferred to the Parish or School account to the Diocesan Deposit and Loan System); - 5) A Statement identifying by account number and institution all Parish or School Asset Accounts as of June 30 (checking, savings, investments, affiliated organizations); - 6) Affiliated Organizations (if applicable); - 7) Parish or School Endowments identified by name; - 8) Financial Self-Review See Policy 22 Review of Operations for the policy related to preparing the Finance Council Self Audit; - 9) Finance Committee Self Audit See Policy 22- Review of Operations for the policy related to preparing the Finance Council Self Audit; and - 10) Pastor/Minister of Parish Life or Principal Representation Letter verifying that all submitted information is accurate, complete and that they will publish an appropriate summary of the Annual Financial Reports to their Community no later than November 30.
+- 23.1.
+Policy Each Parish and School is required to submit Annual Financial Reports with supporting documents to the Compliance & Parish Financial Services Office no later than the second Friday in the month of August, (second Friday in December for item at Sec.
+23.2.10) - 23.2.
+Policy The Annual Financial Reports and Supporting Documents include the following: - 1) Balance Sheet as of June 30; - 2) Profit and Loss Statement for the fiscal year ended June 30 with a comparison of the Actual versus the Budget and the Variance; - 3) Operating Budget for the upcoming fiscal year; - 4) A Statement identifying by account number and institution all Parish or School Asset Accounts as of June 30 (checking, savings, investments, affiliated organizations); - 5) Affiliated Organizations (if applicable); - 6) Parish or School Endowments identified by name; - 7) Financial Self-Review See Policy 22 Review of Operations for the policy related to preparing the Finance Council Self Audit; - 8) Finance Committee Self Audit See Policy 22- Review of Operations for the policy related to preparing the Finance Council Self Audit; and - 9) Pastor/Minister of Parish Life or Principal Representation Letter - 10) Copy of published Annual Financial Report provided to the school/parish community. - 23.3.

-23.3.
 Policy The Compliance & Parish Financial Service Office will issue an Annual Financial Report Checklist to each Parish and School no later than June 1 to remind the Pastor/Minister of Parish Life and Principal of their reporting requirements.